-Results 1–10 of 22 for "Amicus Brief"X related to "Corrections: December 2006" Refine Your Search Refine Your Search TopicLaw & psychology (13)Lesbian, gay, bisexual, transgender (4)Marriage & divorce (3)Sexuality (3)HIV & AIDS (1) 2 more... [+] Learning & memory (1)Teens (1)Hide detailsDocument TypeAmicus BriefXYear2013 (3)2012 (3)2011 (5)2010 (4) Results 1–10 of 22 Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.APA Amicus Briefs by YearListing in reverse chronological order of APA amicus briefs, on subjects such as sexual orientation, psychotherapist-patient privilege and the death penalty.
+Results 1–10 of 22 for "Amicus Brief"X related to "Corrections: December 2006" Refine Your Search Refine Your Search TopicLaw & psychology (16)Marriage & divorce (7)Lesbian, gay, bisexual, transgender (6)HIV & AIDS (1)Learning & memory (1) 1 more... [+] Teens (1)Hide detailsDocument TypeAmicus BriefXYear2014 (1)2013 (5)2012 (3)2011 (5)2010 (4) Results 1–10 of 22 Previous 1 2 3 ...
+Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.APA Amicus Briefs by YearListing in reverse chronological order of APA amicus briefs, on subjects such as sexual orientation, psychotherapist-patient privilege and the death penalty.
 Each of the titles links to a one-page summary.
 Amicus Brief 2.APA Amicus Briefs in Alphabetical OrderListing of the amicus briefs in alphabetical order, including topics such as sexual orientation, gays in the military, abortion and confidentiality.
 Amicus Brief 3.Perry v.
 New HampshireOn August 5, 2011, APA filed an amicus brief providing the Court with an overview of the research on the accuracy of eyewitness identification and suggestive circumstances that will affect eyewitness identification can occur without police action.
 Amicus Brief (August 2011)4.APA Amicus BriefsLinks to amicus briefs submitted by APA on a variety of subjects, including sexual orientation, psychologist scope of practice, hospital privileges, and involuntary committal to mental hospitals.Amicus Brief 5.Floyd v.
 CainResearch and psychological science indicate that not every voluntary confession is true.
 The brief also addresses why innocent people confess and how voluntary false confessions are difficult for judges, juries and others to discern.Amicus Brief (May 2010)6.Commonwealth v.
 WalkerAPA filed an amicus brief urging the court to allow expert testimony on psychological research regarding eyewitness testimony, juror misunderstanding of the accuracy of eyewitness identification and the factors that can affect the accuracy of eyewitness identifications.Amicus Brief (August 2011)7.Gill v.
 Office of Personnel ManagementGay and lesbian parents are not any less fit or capable than heterosexual parents, and that their children are not less adjusted.
-The brief also addresses how denying federal recognition to legally married same-sex couples stigmatizes them.Amicus Brief (November 2011)9.Windsor v.
-U.S.At challenge is the constitutionality of Section 3 of the Defense of Marriage Act (DOMA), the section that defines the term 'marriage,' for all federal purposes, as "a legal union between one man and one woman as husband and wife" and thus requires the federal government to disregard marriages of same-sex couples.
-Amicus Brief (September 2012)10.Hollingsworth v.
-PerryAddresses a challenge to Proposition 8 (or the California Marriage Protection Act) that says “only marriage between a man and a woman is valid or recognized in California.”Amicus Brief (February 2013) Previous 1 2 3 ...
+The brief also addresses how denying federal recognition to legally married same-sex couples stigmatizes them.Amicus Brief (November 2011)8.Connecticut v.
+ArtisWhether the Appellate Court majority properly determined that admission of the victim’s in-court and out-of-court identifications following a suggestive police display of the defendant’s photograph was a reversible due process violation.
+Amicus Brief (October 2013)9.Sevcik v.
+Sandoval and Jackson v.
+Abercrombie This case challenges whether the Equal Protection Clause, part of the 14th Amendment to the U.S. Constitution, does not prohibit the state from limiting marriage to people of the opposite sex.
+Amicus Brief (October 2013)10.APA Amicus Briefs by IssueListing of the amicus briefs by issues such as sexual orientation, gays in the military, abortion and confidentiality.
+Each of the titles below links to a one-page summary.Amicus Brief Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 22 for "Amicus Brief"X related to "Corrections: December 2006"